AI & Agents

 Setting up OpenClaw for your technical writing team requires connecting the agent to a persistent storage environment.
 Fast.io provides a zero-configuration path to get agents running immediately.

 Step 1: Create an Agent Workspace Sign up for Fast.io's AI Agent Free Tier at our pricing page.
-This tier provides multiple of storage, multiple maximum file size, and multiple monthly credits with no credit card required.
+This tier provides 50GB of storage and 5,000 monthly credits with no credit card required.
 Create a dedicated workspace for your documentation project.

 Step 3: Enable Intelligence Mode In the Fast.io UI, toggle Intelligence Mode ON for your documentation workspace.
 Upload your existing style guides, API specs, and architectural diagrams.
 Fast.io will automatically index these files for semantic search.

 Step 4: Execute Agent Prompts You can now instruct your OpenClaw agent using natural language.
-For example: "Review the new endpoints in the 'v3-specs.json' file and draft an OpenAPI reference document in the 'Drafts' folder."
-The agent will read the specs, generate the markdown, and save it directly to the workspace for your review.
+For example: "Use the GitHub skill to review the new endpoints in the v3 API, then draft an OpenAPI reference document and save it to the 'Drafts' folder in the Fast.io workspace."
+The agent reads the specs, generates the markdown, and saves it directly to the workspace for your review.

 Evaluating AI Tools for Technical Writing